xgbuils/iterum/README.md

 This package provides two types of methods: **lazy methods** and **eager methods**.

 ### Lazy methods
-They are methods that creates a new Iterum instances without iterating over  iterable object values.
+They are methods that create new Iterum instances without iterating over values that produces the iterable object.

 ### Example:
 ``` javascript